boydmeredith/jbreda_kilosort/README.md

 ssh yourid@spock
 password
 ```
 **2.** In scratch make sure there is a folder with your name and subfolder(s) with ephys/rat info.
-This is where you will clone the repo to, add unprocessed data into & use as input_folder for SLURM script
+This is where you will clone the repo to, add unprocessed data into & use as `input_path` for first slurm scripts

 ```
 /jukebox/scratch/*your folder*/ephys/*folder for raw data*